 - Establish Your LLC

 (The MILESTONE at the end of the list of steps lets you know when you have completed the phase, i.e. you know you’ve finished Phase 1 when you are officially and legally open for business.)

 Not all states require you to have an auto appraisers license, and this is your first step to your new career, determine if you need appraisers or adjusters license to complete auto damage inspections in your state.

-Start by calling your states insurance commission office and inquiring if a license is required to inspect vehicle damage, calculate the worth of the vehicle, and write an estimate.
-You may need to take a test and others are just applications and an application fee.
+Start by calling your states insurance commission office and inquiring if a license is required to inspect vehicle damage, calculate the worth of the vehicle, or to write an estimate.
+In certain states you may need to take a test while other states are just an applications and a fee.

 Some states that do require an auto damage appraisers license are,